 Further to that point of order, Mr Deputy Speaker.
 Now that you are being so effective, I raised with you last week the issue of how important it would be for many of us to be able to raise constituency issues in Westminster Hall, and I just wondered whether you have got anywhere yet.

 Further to that point of order, Mr Deputy Speaker.
-In ministerial correspondence, the response repeatedly comes back from civil servants and not the Minister themselves, which is a trend that I have noticed more often recently.
-If I have written to a Minister, I find it uncourteous for the Minister not to respond.
+In ministerial correspondence, the response repeatedly comes from civil servants and not from Ministers themselves, which is a trend that I have noticed more often recently.
+If I have written to a Minister, I find it discourteous for the Minister not to respond.
 I am worried about going into a recess and receiving more civil servants’ responses that do not provide the political context that is often needed.
-Could you advise me on how I could encourage Ministers to respond directly?
+Can you advise me on how I could encourage Ministers to respond directly?

 I have been a Member of Parliament for 28 years, and the vast majority of replies I have had have always been from Secretaries of State or the relevant Minister.
 I know that those on the Treasury Bench will have heard the hon.
 Gentleman’s point of order, and I hope that the matter will be fed back into the system.